Hornbill-Docs/esp-config/esp-config/customize/employee-portal/employee-portal-configuration.md

 ### Header
 * **Logo**<br>Add your company logo to the Employee Portal to give it some branding.
 Your logo will be displayed on the left side of the header.
 Adjust the size, background style, and color of your logo to fit in with the Header Background.
 The size depends on many factors but to give general an idea; The height can be between 80 and 200 pixels and the width between 80 and 300 pixels.
 It can be of any web format but PNG or SVG is recommended.
 * **Background**<br>The Header Background can be configured to set the height and the color, or add a background image.
 The size depends on many factors like if the background is a pattern or if it has details, but to give general an idea; 1024 x 300 pixels.
 It can be of any web format such as JPEG or PNG
-* **Text**<br>The Text on this page includes the main title of the page and the list of different Service Domains.
-These options let you set the text color and the text background color to provide some contrast between the text and a background image.
+* **Text**<br>The Text on this page includes the main title of the page and the list of different Service Domains which are displayed within the menu bar.

 ::: tip
 Images used for the logo and header background require a URL or link to an image that is stored in a location that is accessible by all users, such as a company web server or the Hornbill Image Library.